jpatterson933/calender-application/README.md

 # Jeffery William Patterson

 # calender-application
 This is a very simple nine to five calendar application for logging events for the day.
+However, I am now transitioning this to a full stack application that will assist with picking up sub shifts in any timezone for edx full stack development bootcamp courses.

 # Weekly planner for full stack.
 User directions below.